Twisthere/ai-image-studio-app/backend/README.md

 ### Vercel Deployment

-The project includes `vercel.json` for easy deployment to Vercel:
+The project includes `vercel.json` for easy deployment to Vercel with proper CORS headers:

 ```json
 {